 Traditionally, several approaches have been used to help relieve the symptoms of emphysema.
 Some patients benefit from the use of bronchodilators, inhaled steroids, antibiotics, pulmonary rehabilitation, nutrition therapy and/or supplemental oxygen.
 However, while these techniques can help with symptom control, they cannot address the underlying cause of emphysema within the lungs.
 To achieve this, lung volume reduction surgery or a lung transplant may be recommended, but usually only in very severe cases.

-For patients who are looking for an alternative treatment for emphysema and its symptoms, the Lung Institute offers a promising option: stem cell therapy.
-Specifically, we use autologous stem cells derived from a patient’s own body to help promote healing within the lungs and potentially slow the progression of lung damage.
+For patients who are looking for an alternative treatment for emphysema and its symptoms, the Lung Health Institute offers a promising option.
+Specifically, we use autologous cells derived from a patient’s own body to help promote healing within the lungs and potentially slow the progression of lung damage.
 The latter aspect is especially important because emphysema has no cure — it is a chronic condition that worsens over time.

-If traditional forms of treatment for emphysema symptoms have not provided you with the relief you need, you may benefit from the Lung Institute’s groundbreaking alternative.
-To learn more about stem cell therapy for chronic lung conditions, contact us at (800) 729-3065.
+If traditional forms of treatment for emphysema symptoms have not provided you with the relief you need, you may benefit from the Lung Health Institute’s groundbreaking alternative.
+To learn more about cellular therapy for chronic lung conditions, contact us at 888-745-6697.
 Our innovative treatments are performed on an outpatient basis, and comprehensive follow-up care is provided by our caring medical team.